 The SCP will be funded internally by CSIRO from a number of sources including:

-There will be a period of two weeks, from Thursday 29 November to Friday 14 December 2018, for the community to provide feedback on the project plans.
+As part of it’s public consultation in 2018, CSIRO set aside a period of two weeks, from Thursday 29 November to Friday 14 December 2018, for the community to provide feedback on the project plans.

 Email – lindfieldrefresh@csiro.au